 In some syndications, co-lenders execute the primary loan documents with the borrower at the closing of the loan.
-More commonly, in a secured mortgage loan, the loan agreement, the promissory note, the mortgage, and the other ancillary documents executed in connection with the closing of the loan are executed by the main underwriter.
+More commonly, in a secured mortgage loan, the loan agreement, the promissory note, the mortgage and the other ancillary documents executed in connection with the closing of the loan are executed by the main underwriter.
 The main underwriter, as agent, is the only lender at the closing and intends to sell portions of the loan in the secondary market.
-To facilitate the future sale interests in the loan, the agent lender must consider market pricing, loan terms, and reasonable agent/ co-lender provisions at loan closing.
-The co-lenders do not have a real-time opportunity to review or comment on the primary loan documents or participate in negotiations with the borrower even though many provisions regarding the agency/ participant lender relationship are contained in the loan agreement.
+To facilitate the future sale interests in the loan, the agent lender must consider market pricing, loan terms and reasonable agent or co-lender provisions at loan closing.
+The co-lenders do not have a real-time opportunity to review or comment on the primary loan documents or participate in negotiations with the borrower, even though many provisions regarding the agency or participant-lender relationship are contained in the loan agreement.

 In cases where multiple underwriters execute the loan agreement as direct co-lenders and participate in the primary closing with the borrower, these concerns do not arise.
-Co-lenders signing the primary loan documents at closing are granted co-underwriter privileges (such as primary market pricing and co-agent and co-underwriter titles) related to the transaction and can negotiate loan provisions to some extent, especially the sections relating to the agent/co-lender relationship.
+Co-lenders signing the primary loan documents at closing are granted co-underwriter privileges (such as primary market pricing and co-agent and co-underwriter titles related to the transaction and can negotiate loan provisions to some extent, especially the sections relating to the agent or co-lender relationship.

 In the absence of clear documentation, disputes can emerge regarding the roles and authority of the group vis-à-vis its individual members.
-The New York Court of Appeals, in Beal Savings Bank v.
-Sommer, established a presumption in one such dispute.6 The court found that one member of a lending group could not, in contravention of the syndicate's decision, act against a guarantor of debt obligations following the default on that debt.
-As the court noted, if "the parties intended that an individual have a right to proceed independently, the Credit Agreement ... should have expressly so provided."7
+The New York Court of Appeals, in Beal Savings Bank v Sommer,4 established a presumption in one such dispute.
+The Court found that one member of a lending group could not, in contravention of the syndicate's decision, act against a guarantor of debt obligations following the default on that debt.
+As the Court noted, 'Had the parties intended that an individual have a right to proceed independently, the Credit Agreement ... should have expressly so provided.'5

 Several other considerations should be accounted for in the loan documents.
-For instance, they may require a party to disclose the existence of any intercreditor agreements to potential assignees.8 Loan documents should also clearly define the lead lender's authority to act as administrative agent for the syndicate and what levels of consent from co-lenders are required before the administrative agent takes various actions.
+Loan documents should also clearly define the lead lender's authority to act as administrative agent for the syndicate and what levels of consent from co-lenders are required before administrative agent takes various actions.
 Exhibit A is an example of how many lenders decide what level of consent is required for different decisions a lead lender may be called upon to make from time to time during the term of a loan.
-These guidelines give all members of the lending group a voice in determining key factors yet allow specific issues to be decided without "too many cooks" getting involved.9 In addition, a lending group must determine if it would be willing to offer the seller financing for the sale of a property and, if so, on what terms and in respect of what legal and tax structuring considerations.
+These guidelines give all members of the lending group a voice in determining key factors yet allow specific issues to be decided without 'too many cooks' getting involved.6 In addition, a lending group must determine if it would be willing to offer seller financing for the sale of a property and, if so, on what terms and in respect of what legal and tax structuring considerations.7